HclX/WyzeHacks/README.md

 camera, but I wouldn't rely on that.
 It's always good to setup a separate NFS share just for this purpose and isolate it from all your other important documents.
-* This tested working on latest firmware (4.9.6.156/4.10.6.156) and I didn't bother doing full tests on older firmwares.
+* It is usually tested working on latest stable firmware and I don't have time to do full testing for every older versions.
 * Once installed, physical SD card will no longer be recognized by the camera.
 * The log file contains sensitive account information, so do not share with others unless you don't mind your account being compromised.